dpipstudio/botwave/README.md

 - (Wire or antenna)

 > [!NOTE]
 > We have a W.I.P wiki that explains some basics about BotWave.
-We recommand reading it at least once: [`/wiki`](https://github.com/dpipstudio/botwave/wiki)
+We recommend reading it at least once: [`/wiki`](https://github.com/dpipstudio/botwave/wiki)

 > [!WARNING]
-> - BotWave broadcasts FM signals, which may be regulated in your area.
+> - **BotWave broadcasts FM signals**, which may be regulated in your area.
-> - Always check local laws before use; unauthorized broadcasts may incur fines.
+> - **Check local laws** before use, unauthorized broadcasts may incur fines.
-> - Use a band-pass filter to minimize interference.
+> - **Use a band-pass filter** to minimize interference.
-> - Author not responsible for legal issues or hardware damage.
+> - **Author not responsible** for legal issues or hardware damage.
-> - Check the FAQ for more informations [`/wiki/FAQ`](https://github.com/dpipstudio/botwave/wiki/FAQ)
+> - **See FAQ** for more information: [`/wiki/FAQ`](https://github.com/dpipstudio/botwave/wiki/FAQ)

 # Installation

-For debian-like systems, we recommand using our automatic installation script, for other operating systems, you're on your own.
+For debian-like systems, we recommend using our automatic installation script, for other operating systems, you're on your own.

 ```bash
 curl -sSL https://botwave.dpip.lol/install | sudo bash